PNNL-Comp-Mass-Spec/Formultitude/docs/index.md

 ### Acknowledgment

-All publications that utilize this software should provide appropriate acknowledgement to PNNL and the Formularity publication.
+All publications that utilize this software should provide appropriate acknowledgement to PNNL and the Formultitude publication.
 However, if the software is extended or modified, then any subsequent publications should include a more extensive statement, as shown in the Readme file for the given application or on the website that more fully describes the application.

 ### Disclaimer